anxin16/Capstone-Project-2/Capstone-Report/readme.md

 Overall, geographic differences in life expectancy for individuals in the United States were significantly correlated with income inequality, health behaviors such as smoking and obese, access to medical care, education, and health status.
 Life expectancy for low-income individuals was correlated with Percent Black, Fraction Middle Class, and labor market conditions as well.

 ## VII.
 Future Work
+In this project, we did research with the data in 2001~2014.
+But for some tables like table 10 and table 12, we have no enough data of each year.
+In the future, more research can be done about the trend by years.
+1. Do factors assosiated with life expectancy change by year?
+2. Collect data of 2015~2017 and do the research again.
+3. In areas with low life expectancy or high gap of life expectancy, improve the factors affect life expectancy most and check the result.

 # Reference
 The Association Between Income and Life Expectancy in the United States, 2001-2014